 - a.
 A list of attending members during the prior quarter for each regional Advisory Council; - b.
 Meeting dates, agenda, and the minutes from each regional meeting that occurred during the prior quarter; and - c.
 Improvement recommendations developed by each Council. - 50.
 The MCP shall participate in the development, implementation, and operation of initiatives for early managed care enrollment and care coordination for inmates to be released from state prisons or state psychiatric hospitals and youths in Department of Youth Services custody. - 51.
 Nursing Facility Services.
 For Medicaid covered nursing facility stays, the MCP shall evaluate the member's need for the level of services provided by a nursing facility.
 To make this decision, the MCP shall use the criteria for nursing facility-based level of care pursuant to OAC rules 5160-3-08, 5160-3-09, and 5160-1-01.
+The MCP shall evaluate for both intermediate and skilled levels of care concurrently when making a level of care determination.
 The MCP shall provide documentation of the member's level of care determination to the nursing facility.
+If properly submitted by a provider, the MCP is required to accept the Ohio Medicaid Managed Care/MyCare Ohio Nursing Facility Request Form to prior authorize nursing facility services and determine level of care.
 The MCP shall maintain a written record that the criteria were met, or if not met, the MCP shall maintain documentation that a Notice of Action was issued in accordance with OAC rule 5160-26-08.4.
 In accordance with OAC rule 5160-3-14, the preadmission screening and resident review (PASRR) process must be completed before a level of care determination can be issued.
 The MCP shall have processes in place to ensure that PASRR requirements are met in accordance with OAC chapter 5160-3 prior to issuing a level of care determination.